Build a beautiful wood DIY headboard: easy home decor project with detailed tutorial & free plans for twin, queen & king size bed variations!

 Step 2: Build the center panel of the wood headboard

 First decide the layout of your DIY headboard.
 Look at each post and slat, and choose the best looking side to face front.
 This is such a fun step to get a glimpse of the finished wood headboard!

-We propped up the 1×4 slats and arranged them so that the various wood grains and knots look natural when put together.
-You wouldn’t want all the knots to end up on one side, right? 🙂
+We propped up the 1×4 wood planks and arranged them so that the various wood grains and knots look natural when put together.
+You wouldn’t want all the knots to end up on one side! 🙂

 After getting a layout you like, mark the back of each piece with a number because we will be building our DIY headboard with the front side facing down on the work table.

 To create the center panel, first drill all the pocket holes using a Kreg Pocket Hole Jig on the 1×4 braces ans 2×4 top & bottom piece as shown in plan below.

 Lay the 1×4 slats on a flat surface, arrange the wood according to the numbers we marked on the back.
 I folded thick magazine covers 3 folds and used them as spacers between the slats.
 This is not just for looks.
 Why?